dangirsh/libjulia.el/README.md

 ### Julia -> Emacs <code>[2/5]</code>

--   [X] ints, floats
+-   [X] integers, floats
 -   [X] strings
 -   [ ] 1d arrays
 -   [ ] multi-dimensional arrays
--   [ ] arbitrary serializable objects
+-   [ ] arbitrary serialize-able objects

-Maybe we can just try to serialize complex objects with jld (hdf5 for Julia), then try to deserialize on the Emacs side.
+Maybe we can just try to serialize complex objects with `jld` (`hdf5` for Julia), then try to de-serialize on the Emacs side.

 ## Error handling